PLCnext/CppExamples/README.md

 [![Community](https://img.shields.io/badge/PLCnext-Community-blue.svg)](https://www.plcnext-community.net)

 The [CppExamples](https://github.com/PLCnext/CppExamples) repository is a collection of various sample code for PLCnext Technology controllers.
-It is assumed that the reader has basic know-how of C++ programming and has read the key parts of the [PLCnext Info Center](https://www.plcnext.help/).
+It is assumed that the reader has basic know-how of C++ programming and has read the key parts of the [PLCnext Technology Info Center](https://www.plcnext.help/).
-Each example explains one or more topics on how to use C++11 with PLCnext Technology.
+Each example explains one or more topics on how to use C++20 with PLCnext Technology.
 Explanations are given in the *README.md* document and via comments in the example code.
-Each example holds separate user components which can be instantiated on a *PLCnext Control*.
+Each example holds separate user components which can be instantiated on a *PLCnext Control* device.

-This project aims to supply, over time, examples and best practices of PLCnext Technology functions regarding C++11.
+This project aims to supply, over time, examples and best practices of PLCnext Technology functions regarding C++20.

 **IMPORTANT NOTE: All the examples on this `master` branch of this repository have been updated to work with firmware versions 2025.0 and later.
 These examples may not compatible with firmware versions earier than 2025.0.
 Examples for earlier firmware versions are located on the `Pre-2025.0` branch.**